Why Do Radar Speed Signs Work? The Science Behind Radar Speed Signs’ Ability to Change Driver Behavior

 Feedback Loops, which have been studied since the 18th century, have long been recognized as an effective strategy to affect behavioral changes.
 According to Wired.com, driver feedback signs are effective because of Feedback Loops, a simple concept which states: “Provide people with information about their actions in real time (or something close to it), then give them an opportunity to change those actions, pushing them toward better behaviors.
 Action, information, reaction.”

-Here’s how Radarsign driver feedback radar signs can have a profound effect on driver behavior.
+Here’s why radar speed signs work and why they can have a profound effect on driver behavior.

 “Familiarity breeds inattention” says RoadtripAmerica.com, citing inattentive drivers as the most common source of collisions.
 The behavior, described as “driving on autopilot” or “highway hypnosis,” is the focus of a Churchill Insurance study of drivers’ habits that reveals: On average, drivers make eight journeys on familiar routes each week.
 And, while traveling on these familiar routes, 46% of drivers say they are most likely to have no recollection of how they got to their destination.